jtassia/You-Dont-Know-JS/es6 & beyond/ch2.md

 The Unicode characters that range from `0x0000` to `0xFFFF` contain all the standard printed characters (in various languages) that you're likely to have seen or interacted with.
 This group of characters is called the *Basic Multilingual Plane* (*BMP*).
 The BMP even contains fun symbols like this cool snowman ☃ (U+2603).

 There are lots of other extended Unicode characters beyond this BMP set, which range up to `0x10FFFF`.
-These symbols are often referred to as *astral* symbols, since that's the name given to set of 16 *planes* (e.g., layers/groupings) of characters beyond the BMP.
+These symbols are often referred to as *astral* symbols, as that's the name given to set of 16 *planes* (e.g., layers/groupings) of characters beyond the BMP.
 Examples of astral symbols include 𝄞 (U+1D11E) and 💩 (U+1F4A9).

 Prior to ES6, JavaScript strings could specify Unicode characters using Unicode escaping, such as: